Kiriki-liszt/JS_Inflator/README.md

 <img src="https://github.com/Kiriki-liszt/JS_Inflator_to_VST2_VST3/raw/main/screenshots/screenshot_both.png"  width="600"/>

 Comes in two GUIs.
 The alternative GUI is made by Twarch.

-## Builds and Requirements

-Windows - x64
+### Compatibility

+VST3, AUv2

+### System Requirements

+Audio Units
+* Mac OS X 10.13 or later (Intel or Apple Silicon Native)

+VST3
-Mac - macos 10.13 ~ 14.5, Intel and Apple Silicon Native
+* Mac OS X 10.13 or later (Intel or Apple Silicon Native)

-## Project Compability

-Windows, Mac and Linux(Change VSTSDK location in cmake and re-build any IDE project you prefer).
+* Windows 10 or later

+### Supported DAW

+Cubase, Ableton Live, Logic Pro, Cakewalk by Bandlab, Bitwig are tested as working.

 ## How to use

-* Windows
+### Windows

 Unzip Windows version from latest Release and copy to "C:\Program Files\Common Files\VST3".

-* MacOS
+### MacOS

 Unzip macOS version from latest Release and copy vst3 to "/Library/Audio/Plug-Ins/VST3" and component to "/Library/Audio/Plug-Ins/Components".